williambevans/TriviaGame/README.md

 Click Totally Trivial Trivia heading to start the game, once the game starts you have 30 seconds to answer the questions displayed.
-Answer results will display at the end of the alloted time.
+Answer results will display at the end of the given time.